drmowinckels/drmowinckels.github.io/content/blog/2024/01-01_newyear-newblog/index.md

   - reflections
   - hugo
 slug: "newyear-newblog"
-summary: "A new year, a new blog, and some reflections on the past year"
+summary:  New year, a new blog, and some reflections on the past year that has passed .
+I'm taking the lead for a new Core Facility at the University of Oslo .
+I also got funding from my university to establish a Hub/Node network, which is an initiative from University IT to facilitate exchange of knowledhe between University staff .
 ---

+A new year, a new blog, and some reflections on the past year

 There was not much blogging going on in 2022 or 2023.
 Things are busy and I have not have much energy for blogging with all the other things going on.